 How to Handle Housing Court Without a Lawyer

 - Learn the language.
 If you’re familiar with basic legal terms, you’ll be more informed and understand the lingo that’s likely to be used when your case is heard.
 “Pro se” means you’re representing yourself, for example.
 “Affidavit” is paperwork that verifies that you were served with court papers.
 A case that’s dismissed “without prejudice” can be brought again in the future; “with prejudice” means it can’t.
-You can learn more terms at the nycourts.gov Web site, which has a tenants’ guide in its Housing Court section.
+You can learn more terms at the New York Courts web site, which has a Tenants’ Guide, as well as specific guides for Holdover and Nonpayment evictions in its Housing Court section.